n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.freshservice.md

+---
+title: Freshservice node - n8n Documentation
+description: Documentation for the Freshservice node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Freshservice

 The Freshservice node allows you to automate work in Freshservice and integrate Freshservice with other applications. n8n has built-in support for a wide range of Freshdesk features, including creating, updating, deleting, and getting agent information and departments.